 Their role is to:

-• Help your plan stay on track over time
+- Help keep your plan aligned over time

 Diversification helps manage risk, though it doesn’t eliminate it.